Abrahm18/odin-recipes/README.md

 ## Thanks

-- A tip for anyone whose code has been used.
-- Inspiration
-- etc
+- I thank Google for giving me the information I needed to carry out this project.
+- I thank my partner Daniel who helped me complete my project and for teaching me some tricks

 ## 📝 License

-This project is licensed [CC0 1.0 Universal](LICENSE).
+This project is CC0 1.0 Universal licensed.